Permafrost/Tundra/README.md

   [regular expression pattern] removed.
 * `$pattern` is the [regular expression pattern] to match against the given string.
 If not specified, no removal will occur.
+* `$mode` is a choice of whether to remove all occurrences of the pattern, or just the first occurrence.
+If not specified, defaults to all occurrences.

 #### Outputs: